powwwy/Python-practice/python-practice/README.md

 User inputs their word
 set up a loop as an alternative to inbuilt functions the loop reverses the word by iterating through the word and returning from the last letter

+Task 5.
+Factorial using recursive functions

+Create a function that lops itself until the base case has been met allow the user to enter the value they want output the results and test for accuracy